michavie/scy-datasets/v2/README.md

 6. Video tutorials on using snapshot.
    - Videos tutorials are currently not available.

+## Data Types

+The API exports contain collections (array) of domain-specific objects:

+- `User`: in `full-api-exports/all-stats-members-proposals-global.json` & `all-stats-members-votes-global.json`
+- `Entity` (the Fellowship DAO): in `full-api-exports/all-entities.json`

+While their general properties can be derived from the provided exports, here are a few more details that may be good to know:

+### About the USER object

+The user object contains general information about members, but can also contain _conditional_ properties depending on the context:

+- in `all-stats-members-proposals-global.json`: a conditional `proposals` (integer) property that signals the total amount of PROPOSALS created by the user
+- in `all-stats-members-votes-global.json`: a conditional `votes` (integer) property that signals the total amount VOTES the user has performed

+### About the ENTITY object

+The Entity object also contains general information about the Fellowship DAO, including a `roles` property which is an array of Roles created for the DAO.
+Each of those roles lists `User`s that are assigned a role in the `Entity` under the `roles->*->users` key.

 ---

 In addition to the above, there is a lot more data that can be fetched using the API.
 Please refer to the [docs](https://api.superciety.com/docs/#endpoints).